Generic Name: cefotetan

 What should I discuss with my healthcare provider before using cefotetan?

-- a history of intestinal problems, such as colitis; or
+- intestinal problems, such as colitis; or

 How is cefotetan given?